IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/deployment.md

 # Deployment on Azure

 Follow the following steps to deploy your ASP.NET Core application with database to Microsoft Azure app platform.
-We'll use the Azure CLI in order to not be tied to a specific IDE such as Visual Studio or Rider.

 ## Create App Service